bilhox/deminer/README.md

 - First , you need to have at least Python 3.9 (https://www.python.org/downloads/)
 - Second , you need to have Pygame installed , if it isn't the case so download Pygame by internet or by typing : ``pip install pygame``

-The game is the same of a basic deminor game , all the tips are already explained on the game .
+The game is the same of a basic deminer game , all the tips are already explained on the game .

 **Good luck everyone !**